 Morocco has jumped from 92nd to 84th spot in this year’s Global Innovation Index (GII ranking) among the 143 surveyed countries.

-The GII 2014 assessed the 143 economies through 81 indicators, according to its capacity for innovation and measurable results.
+The GII 2014 assessed the 143 economies through 81 indicators, according to its capacity for innovation and measurable outcome.

-Published annually since 2007, this index is a useful tool for comparison and guide for business leaders, policymakers and other interested parties who wish to get an idea of the state of innovation in the world..
+Published annually since 2007, this index is a useful tool for comparison and guide for business leaders, policymakers and other interested parties who wish to get an idea of the state of improvement in the world.

 According to the findings of the study circulated by the European Institute of Business Administration (INSEAD), World Intellectual Property Organization (WIPO) and Cornell University in USA, the average score of 32.24 points in the 2014 edition of the ranking dedicates an entire chapter to the involvement of the Moroccan Diaspora in the development of emerging industries and the dynamics of intellectual production and patents, including the country of origin.

 It shows well how innovation has become a factor of economic growth and highlights the role of the human factor.
 Expertise coming from Moroccans living abroad has shown it was able to meet the specific needs of emerging sectors their country and it is suitable to extract lessons from other countries with a similar level of development.